techie2000/ring-mqtt/README.md

 | location_ids | Array of location Ids in format: ["loc-id", "loc-id2"], see [Limiting Locations](#limiting-locations) for details | blank |

 #### Starting ring-mqtt during boot
-For standalone installs the repo includes a sample unit file which can be used to automaticlly start the script during system boot as long as your system uses systemd (most modern Linux distros).
+For standalone installs the repo includes a sample unit file which can be used to automatically start the script during system boot as long as your system uses systemd (most modern Linux distros).
 The unit file assumes that the script is installed in /opt/ring-mqtt and it runs the script as the root user (to make sure it has permissions to write config.json), but you can easily modify this to any path and user you'd like.
 Just edit the file as required and drop it in /lib/systemd/system then run the following:

 ```
 systemctl daemon-reload